Terri Clark's Butter Tarts

 Recipe courtesy of Food.com.

-Darryl Worley has fond memories of his mom's peanut butter fudge.
+During the holidays, Cherrill Green of Eden's Edge, craves her mom's Hello Dolly Bars.
 Check out this recipe and the rest of Great American Country's recipes from other stars.

-"We don't have a holiday celebration unless my grandmother's coconut cake is on the table," says Kimberly.
-Check out her recipe and the rest of Great American Country's recipes from other stars.
+Darryl Worley says his wife makes strawberry cake better than anyone.
+Check out this recipe and the rest of Great American Country's recipes from other stars.